Tallafornia

-Tallafornia is an Irish reality television series that was broadcast on TV3 in Ireland that previewed in December 2011 before debuting as a full series in January 2012 and axed in March 2013.
+Tallafornia is an Irish reality television series that was broadcast on TV3 in Ireland, previewing in December 2011 before debuting as a full series in January 2012.
 It is considered to be Ireland's answer to Jersey Shore.
-It is filmed in the quiet village of Rathcoole, ten minutes outside Tallaght, and is considered competition to RTÉ's Fade Street.
 Seven housemates (ranging from 19 to 28 years of age) from Tallaght and the surrounding areas live together in a lavish townhouse in which their every act is filmed.
+It was cancelled in March 2013.

+It was filmed in Saggart, 8 km west of Tallaght; the title is an ironic nickname based on California that had already been used for the Tallaght region for several years before the show aired.

 The show was created by Fintan Maguire and Dara Tallon and was produced by Dara Tallon, Owen McArdle and Fintan Maguire (executive producer).

 Tallafornia 2

 In 2012 TV3 announced a second series of the show which was filmed in Santa Ponsa The station held open auditions for new candidates to appear in the show and received over 1,700 new applicants.

 A preview episode for the second series aired on TV3 on 8 December 2012.
 In this episode the housemates recap their behaviour from series one and go to the holiday villa in Santa Ponza where the second series was filmed.
 The second series began on TV3 on 4 January 2013 with the same cast as in series one.
 On 25 January, new cast member Marc O'Neill was seen for the first time on the show when he emerged naked from the pool at the villa to meet and greet the other cast members.
 During the second series, Marc and Natalie got close and became a couple.
 Also during the series Marc wound Cormac up on many occasions about his weight training and personality.
 The final episode of series two aired on 15 March 2013 as the cast left Santa Ponza to return to Ireland.

 A new companion show Tallafornia: The After Party was launched in January 2013 and is shown directly after each new episode on TV3.
 The show which is hosted by Claire Solan is live and features a panel composed of members of the cast, and a celebrity guest to discuss the episode just aired.
 All members of the cast appeared on the show on 15 March which had followed the last episode of series two.
 In this episode it was confirmed that Marc and Natalie had since split up after returning to Ireland.